dinasv/CSBFinder/README.md

 **(C)** All discovered CSBs are ranked according to a probabilistic score.

-**(D)** Finally, the CSBs are clustered to families according to their gene content similarity, and the rank of a family is determined by the score of its highest scoring CSB.
+**(D)** The CSBs are clustered to families according to their gene content similarity, and the rank of a family is determined by the score of its highest scoring CSB.

 ![CSBFinder workflow](https://github.com/dinasv/CSBFinder/blob/master/images/workflow.png "Workflow")